 Added water should be declared in the list of ingredients.
 The exception to this is when water forms part of an ingredient such as brine, syrup, or broth used in a compound food and declared in the list of ingredients.
 A specific name must be used for ingredients in the list of ingredients as outlined above for the name of the food.
-The only exceptions for the class name are listed below.
+The following class names may be used for the ingredients falling within these classes: